csswizardry/CSS-Guidelines/index.md

         .person__head {}

-If we did want to denote a `.person {}` inside a `.room {}`, it is more correct to use a selector like `.room .person {}` than it is to increase the scope of Blocks and Elements.
+If we did want to denote a `.person {}` inside a `.room {}`, it is more correct to use a selector like `.room .person {}` which bridges two Blocks than it is to increase the scope of existing Blocks and Elements.

 A more realistic example of properly scoped blocks might look something like this, where each chunk of code represents its own Block: